Chillsmeit/extractmkvsub-gui/README.md

 # Description

 This bash script allows you to extract subtiles from MKV media files in Linux.<br>
-It uses zenity and mkvextract <br>
+It uses zenity for a GUI, mkvextract for file extraction and jq to read the tracks info in JSON<br>

 ## Dependencies:
 ```